 Also, since a decoder MAY start decoding at an arbitrary frame in the stream, each frame header MUST contain some basic information about the stream because the decoder MAY not have access to the STREAMINFO metadata block at the start of the stream.
 This information includes sample rate, bits per sample, number of channels, etc. Since the frame header is pure overhead, it has a direct effect on the compression ratio.
-To keep the frame header as small as possible, FLAC uses lookup tables for the most commonly used values for frame parameters.
-When a certain parameter has a value that is not covered by the lookup table, the decoder is directed to find the sample rate at the end of the frame header or in the streaminfo metadata block.
+To keep the frame header as small as possible, FLAC uses lookup tables for the most commonly used values for frame properties.
+When a certain property has a value that is not covered by the lookup table, the decoder is directed to find the value of that property (for example the sample rate) at the end of the frame header or in the streaminfo metadata block.
 In case a frame header refers to the streaminfo metadata block, the file is not 'streamable', see section format subset for details.
 In this way, the file is streamable and the frame header size small for all of the most common forms of audio data.